John Coldwell: Life

 He was born at Faversham.
 He graduated B.A. at St. John's College, Cambridge, in 1555, where he became a Fellow and graduated M.A. in 1558.
 He graduated M.D. in 1564.

 Coldwell is said to have practiced as a physician, in Kent; he corresponded with John Hall of Maidstone, the surgeon.
 He became Archdeacon of Chichester in July 1571 and served until May 1575.
 He was rector of Aldington, Kent in 1558, of Tunstall, Kent in 1572, and of Saltwood in 1580.
 In 1581, he became Dean of Rochester, on the recommendation of the Archbishop of Canterbury, Edmund Grindal.

 He became Bishop of Salisbury in 1591.
 His appointment was delayed by an intrigue, involving Robert Bennet as another candidate, and designed to secure from the diocese the site of Sherborne Castle for Walter Raleigh.
 He was accused of impoverishing his see; during his episcopate Sir Walter Raleigh robbed it of the castle, park, and parsonage of Sherborne, together with other possessions.
 A bishop, however, had little chance of keeping anything if the queen or one of her favourites wanted it.
-Coldwell complains bitterly of Raleigh in a letter to Henry Brook, dated 10 April 1594, and on 22 April 1596 prays Sir Robert Cecil to tell him that owing to the conduct of "his man Mears" in keeping his "farm and arrearages" from him he could pay the his duties.
+Coldwell complains bitterly of Raleigh in a letter to Henry Brook, dated 10 April 1594, and on 22 April 1596 prays Sir Robert Cecil to tell him that owing to the conduct of "his man Mears" in keeping his "farm and arrearages" from him he could pay his duties.